Guayas Province: Population Growth

+By the turn of the millennium, the population had more than doubled again to 3,188,698.
+This rapid expansion continued into the 21st century, with the province crossing the four-million mark by 2020 "Guayas Population".
+The 2022 census confirmed a total of 4,391,923 residents, solidifying Guayas as a critical hub of urban and economic development in the coastal region.

 Political divisions

 The province is divided into 25 cantons.
 The following table lists each with its population at the time of the 2010 census, its area in square kilometres (km^{2}), and the name of the canton seat or capital.